-Lake Junaluska is throwing a weekend celebration from July 2 until July 5 that you will not want to miss.
-The Fourth of July parade begins at 11 a.m. with a new theme this year: “This Land is Our Land: Celebrating Our National Parks.”
+Lake Junaluska is throwing a weekend celebration from July 2 until July 4 that you will not want to miss.
+On Wednesday the Fourth of July parade begins at 11 a.m. with a new theme this year: “Red, White and Bluegrass: Music of the Mountains.”
 Following the parade will be the Fourth of July Picnic at the Nanci Weldon Memorial Gym.
 Family activities will be available to participate in during the picnic.
-Tickets cost $9 for adults, and $5 for children ages 4 to 11.
-Nearby eats include The Buttered Biscuit, and Ammons’ Drive Inn and Dairy Bar.
+If you are looking for a restaurant dining experience, some excellent nearby eats include The Buttered Biscuit, and Ammons’ Drive Inn and Dairy Bar.

-“One of the most popular events in the mountains,” Tweetsie Railroad Fireworks Extravaganza of Blowing Rock will make it an evening to remember.
-After the park closes, the fireworks are set to start at 9 p.m.
-The parking fee is $10 per vehicle.
-Individuals with a Golden Rail Season Pass pay no parking fee for the occasion.
-If you would like to dine in, it is $20 for adults and $15 for children.
+Deemed “one of the most popular events in the mountains,” Tweetsie Railroad Fireworks Extravaganza of Blowing Rock will make it an evening to remember.
+After the park closes, the fireworks are set to start at 9:30 p.m.
+Parking is free to all patrons this year.
+For a more exclusive event, a VIP Fireworks viewing and all-you-can-eat buffet is available at $25 for adults and $20 for children ages 3-12.
 Guests will be able to dine and enjoy a chicken and barbecue buffet and when the show begins, view the fireworks in the Hacienda.
-For those who would like to grab a bite before or after, The Rock Sports Bar & Grill, Coyote Kitchen, Taste Grill, and the Appalachian Mountain Brewery are all in the area.
+For those who would like to grab a bite before or after, The Rock Sports Bar & Grill, Coyote Kitchen, Taste Grill, and the Appalachian Mountain Brewery are all fantastic recommendationsin the area.

 Freedom Fest of Bryson City, North Carolina, is a full day of celebration.
 Enjoy firecrackers, a 5K, foods, family-friendly games and activities, live entertainment and as the finale, “one of the most spectacular fireworks shows in the Smokies.”
-Do not forget your furry companion and participate in Riverfront Park—where dogs are given awards!
+Do not forget your furry companion and participate in the Riverfront Park’s “Strut Your Mutt”—where dogs are given awards!
 Freedom Fest lives up to USA Today’s recent rave as “one of nine small towns that go all out for the Fourth of July.”
-Stop in at one of the many restaurants nearby for food and beverages such as Anthony’s Restaurant, Everett Street Diner, Box Car Café & Cones, or the Filling Station Deli and Sub Shop.
+Stop into one of the many restaurants nearby for delicious food and beverages, such as Anthony’s Italian Pizza & Pasta, Everett Street Diner, Box Car Café & Cones, or the The High Test Deli & Sweet Shop.

-From 5 p.m. until dark, enjoy food and beverages, family friendly activities and a free live performance at the Bridge Park Pavilion.
-The Business, a R&B band, will be around from 6:30 p.m. until 9:30 p.m.
-After the concert, enjoy the fireworks show with your loved ones.
+From 5 p.m. until dark, enjoy food and beverages, family friendly activities, and a free live performance at the Bridge Park gazebo.
+Carolina Soul Band will be performing.
+Right after the concert, enjoy the fireworks show with your loved ones.
 Fancy a bite to eat?
-There are several nearby businesses to fill up at: City Lights Café, Speedy’s Pizza Innovative Brewing Company, and Lulu’s on Main just to name a few!
+There are several nearby businesses to enjoy a restaurant dining experience including City Lights Café, Innovation Brewing, and Lulu’s on Main just to name a few!
 Grab a drink, and celebrate Independence Day the right way.